m4ttsch/omscs-notes-notes/machine-learning-trading/capital-assets-pricing-model.md

 There are similar stock market indices in other countries, such as FTA in the United Kingdom and TOPIX in Japan.
 Additionally, there are specialized indices that track companies only within specific industries, such as healthcare or technology.

-Stock market indexes are composed of many individual stocks, and the **market portfolio** is the combination of those stocks according to a particular weighting.
+Stock market indices are composed of many individual stocks, and the **market portfolio** is the combination of those stocks according to a particular weighting.
 Most indices are **capitalization-weighted**, which means that the individual weight of each stock in the portfolio is proportional to that stock's market capitalization.

 Formally, given a total market capitalization $M_{total}$ of all of the stocks in the index, the weight of an individual stock with a market capitalization of $M_{individual}$ is